SunsetFi/simply-openapi/packages/controllers/docs/dev/request-data.md

 ## Request Data Keys

-Request data keys take on a specific format.
+Request data keys are strings with a restricted set of formats.

 The keys provided by this library are: